What is Leadership?2022 Jan 23

 So again, leadership is casting a vision of desired values and goals and influencing others toward adopting and then implementing those values in life for accomplishing the goals.
 When all in a group share motivating top-level values and goals, they will all work towards the same ends.

 You could think of these shared things as a virtuous peer pressure.
 Everyone encourages and leads their neighbor in the shared direction.

 Leadership in groups includes aspects of responsibility and command.
-Sometimes a person is assigned with responsibility to a role as a group leader.
+Sometimes a person is designated with responsibility to a role as a group leader.
 (Often in this case they are also given some level of command authority.)
 However, sometimes a person in a group can have perceived authority and is able to change the direction of the group because of the general acceptance of the role they play.
-(And then a level of command authority sometimes comes by mutual consent.)
+(So then a level of command authority sometimes comes by mutual consent to this peer leader.)

 For instance at an introductory level:

 Importantly, effective group leading is a skill, and therefore with practice it can be learned.
 Of course it also is helpful if a person has talents for leading which can be trained. note

 I did not talk much about the part of group leadership that consists of developing a vision for the future of an organization and then casting and influencing a group toward that vision.
 This role is something that often is available to more limited numbers of people and often is something that is more talent-driven.
 That is, if an organization is able to recruit a range of people, then they select their group leaders from those with talent (often trained) for developing plans for the future.